Jone Waitaiti’s passion for the ocean inspired him to start coral farming and he saw it as his own way of giving something back to nature.

 Mr. Waitaiti said if there was no coral on the reefs there would not be any fish, so by farming more coral there will be more fish.

 “Helping the reef is like sustainable living for us,” he said.

-With help from the community they are able to protect 1400 metres of reef from fishing.
+With help from the community, they are able to protect 1400 meters of the reef from fishing.

 “I have a dream to restock and bring back coral and fish population to Viani Bay one day,” he said.

 “Corals are dying because the ocean is acidifying and getting warmer and will end up in coral bleaching.”